pellcorp/creality-wiki/docs/cartographer.md

 ### First Print

-For this first print you can go and do the tuning first (PID Tuning, etc) or you can go ahead and optimise your scanner_touch_z_offset using baby stepping, as documented here: <https://docs.cartographer3d.com/cartographer-probe/installation-and-setup/installation/first-print>
+You should optimise your `scanner_touch_z_offset` using baby stepping, as documented here: <https://docs.cartographer3d.com/cartographer-probe/installation-and-setup/installation/first-print>

 In fluidd the save button after you finish or cancel your print can be a bit hard to find, look for